Galveston Island coyote

 The Galveston Island coyote, informally nicknamed the ghost wolf, is a wild North American canine hybrid that is native to Galveston Island, Texas.
 They have ancestry from red wolves, southeastern coyotes, Mexican wolves, domestic dogs, and Texas gray wolves.

 Taxonomy

 The coyotes are an example of hybridization, where genetic admixture from one species gradually integrates into the population of another.
 The red wolf, while classified as a distinct species, Canis rufus, is potentially a hybrid of the gray wolf (Canis lupus), and coyote (Canis latrans).

 One study showed that on average, the coyotes derive 13% of their ancestry from red wolves, with two individuals deriving 50% of their ancestry from red wolves.
 The same study revealed that many individuals also have varying amounts of ancestry from southeastern coyotes, Mexican wolves, Texas gray wolves, and domestic dogs.

-It is not known whether the coyotes constitute an instance of hybrid speciation, where genetic admixture results in enough distinguishing traits to be defined as a distinct species, though the Gulf Coast Canine Project, a conservation organization, has proposed the binomial name Canis spiritus (lit. 'spirit dog').
+It is not known whether the coyotes constitute an instance of hybrid speciation, where genetic admixture results in enough distinguishing traits to be defined as a distinct species.
+Regardless, the Gulf Coast Canine Project - a conservation organization, has suggested a potential binomial name of "Canis spiritus" (lit. 'spirit dog').
+Because the population does not meet the criteria of the International Code of Zoological Nomenclature for a binomial name, this suggestion is not used in any formal context.